 You can also do this:

 Hopefully, you understand the principle of how you can use an asterisk to mean any text.
 All patterns are case insensitive.

 How to block a Referer (or referring website)

-Let’s say there’s a website called www.example.com that you know is spam.
-If you ever get a visitor arriving at your website who claims to have arrived from www.example.com you may want to block them and you can use the following pattern:
+For example, there is a site called www.example.com that you know is spam.
+If you ever get a visitor arriving at your site who claims to have arrived from www.example.com you may want to block them and you can use the following pattern:

 Just like in the web browser examples above, referer blocking uses the asterisk as a wildcard to let you specify patterns that either start with, end with or contain your text.

 Blocking a combination of IP address range, browser pattern, and referring website

-If you’re being attacked by several hosts on a network and they are all using the same user agent string to identify themselves, this can be useful.
-Simply follow the instructions in the section above, but enter any combination of IP address ranges, user agents, and referer patterns that you want to block.
+If you are being attacked by several hosts on a network and they are all using the same User-Agent string to identify themselves, this can be useful.
+Simply follow the instructions in the section above, but enter any combination of IP address ranges, User-Agents, and Referer patterns that you want to block.
 Then enter a reason for the blocking rule and hit the button to block the combination.